kminder/sso-mock/README.md

 # Hadoop SSO Mockup #
 This is a mockup of a Hadoop SSO integration with Keystone

-First build the whole thing with {{mvn install}} in the root.
+First build the whole thing with mvn install in the root.
-Then in three separate terminal cd into the submodues and execute {{mvn jetty:run}}.
+Then in three separate terminal cd into the submodues and execute mvn jetty:run.

 Then you can access http://localhost:3333/hadoop to simulate access to a Hadoop UI and you will be redirected to a SSO endpoint for login.
 You could also access http://localhost:1111/ambari to simulate access to the Ambari UI and be redirected to a SSO endpoint.